 Main Street East Hampton – those who go to the Hamptons and love the TV series need to include a visit to East Hampton (or Southampton) in the script.
 Basically, the idea is to walk down Main Street and enjoy the cute architecture of the shops, cafes, and restaurants.
 Another thing you should do is driving from Main Street to Main Beach.
 The path is simply fantastic, with tree-lined streets and you see the famous mansions behind their vegetation walls.
 Main Beach has parking and a nice structure, considering that most of the beaches are quite desert.

-Wölffer Estate Vineyard –one of the things I was most anxious about on this trip was to visit the wineries in the area!
-Unfortunately, we only had time to visit one – but it was well worth it!
+Wölffer Estate Vineyard – once you are exploring Long Island, you should definitely visit a winery!
 The Wölffer Estate Vineyard was founded in 1988 by Christian Wölffer, a man with a great creative vision and a huge passion for life.
 The property today belongs to and is operated by its sons, Marc and Joey Wölffer and Winemaker / Partner Roman Roth.
 The estate spans approximately 470 acres including the acclaimed 55 acres sustainably-farmed estate vineyard located in Sagaponack, NY, 52 acres on the North Fork of Long Island, 200 acres in Mendoza, Argentina, 2.5 acres in Mallorca, Spain and 160 acres managed in collaboration with North Fork growers.
 At the winery, you can obviously buy wines and also drink.
 The tasting with four varieties costs $25, but they also offer glasses, bottles and cheese boards.

 - Open all year